 Step 1: Download and run MobaLiveCD portable application with admin rights.

-Step 3: MobaLiveCD allows you test ISO file or USB drive without creating a virtual disk image as well.
-When you are prompted with Do yo want to create a hard disk image for your virtual machine prompt, click “No” button to start the emulator without virtual disk.
+Step 3: MobaLiveCD allows you to test ISO file or USB drive without creating a virtual disk image as well.
+When you are prompted with Do you want to create a hard disk image for your virtual machine prompt, click “No” button to start the emulator without the virtual disk.